mienaikoe/ziyu/Chapters/3-2-Chapter16.md

 <!-- TODO: Add Linyu to this chapter -->

   Mel awoke in a dark corner of the great room with a sliver of Ara peering through the windows.
 For a moment she found herself in that space between dream and reality, imagining Lif at the front door watching hae garden in the light while Kip lay beside her, still sound asleep.
-The ghosts of tall grasses chirped in her mind, their thirst quenched by millions of deafening droplets hanging in the air.
-But there were hints of betrayal in her dreams as well: a chill in the air, a dim in the light, a small annoying twist in her tunic.
-She sat up and looked toward Lif at the door who was looking back at the two of them with tears in hae eyes.
+The ghosts of tall grasses chirped in her mind.
+A million thirsty mouths quenched by countless tiny droplets dancing to and fro, dampening the noise of their goings and doings.
+But something was amiss in her dreams as well: a chill in the air, a dim in the light, a small annoying twist in her tunic.
+She sat up with Kip beside her and looked toward Lif at the door, looking back at the two of them with tears in hae eyes.

-  "Kip...
-Mel...
+  "Kipnu...
+Melna...
 I love you."
 Thi turned and left, shutting the door behind hae.

   "Where are you going?"
 She called to hae, but thi had gone and the room was empty.
 She sat up and looked toward the door, still closed, and found herself on the floor near the washroom, dressed in an overly wrinkled version of the clothes she wore the day before. *Why am I on the floor?*